Essential Practices for Gold Mitigation of Electronic Components

 Controlled depth of immersion to within ± 0.1mm.

-Controlled exit speed out of solder pot to within ± 0.3 cm/sec.
+Controlled exit speed from solder pot to within ± 0.3 cm/sec.

-Piece parts shall be pre-heated to no less than 71⁰C prior to solder dipping.
+Piece parts shall be pre-heated to no less than 71°C before solder dipping.

-Total immersion time shall be less than 5 seconds per each component side.
+Total immersion time shall be less than 5 seconds on each component side.

 Component moisture sensitivity level (MSL) dry bake per J-STD-033.